cschneider/Karaf-Tutorial/docs/06/index.md

 So create the file etc/org.ops4j.datasource-person.cfg with the following content

 ```
-osgi.jdbc.driver.name=H2-pool-xa
-url=jdbc:h2:mem:person
+osgi.jdbc.driver.name=H2
+pool=dbcp2
+xa=true
+url=jdbc:h2:mem:test
 dataSourceName=person
 ```

 The config will automatically trigger the pax-jdbc-config module to create a DataSource.

-The name osgi.jdbc.driver=H2-pool-xa will select the H2 DataSourceFactory with pooling and XA support we previously installed.
+The name osgi.jdbc.driver=H2 selects the H2 DataSourceFactory. pool and xa enable pooling and XA support.
 The url configures H2 to create a simple in memory database named test.
-The dataSourceName will be reflected in a service property of the DataSource so we can find it later You could also set pooling configurations in this config but we leave it at the defaults
+The dataSourceName will be reflected in a service property of the DataSource so we can find it later.
+You could also set pooling configurations in this config but we leave it at the defaults

 ```